gilesbutler/checkthis/README.md

 # Checkthis!
 ---
 ### A simple jQuery plugin for replacing radio buttons with a styled alternative.

 1. Add a radio button input and give it a unique class.
 2. Add an anchor tag with a class of **checkthis**
-3. Add a data attribute with class **data-checkthis** to the anchor tag with the value of the unique tag from the radio button input.
+3. Add a data attribute with class **data-checkthis** to the anchor tag with the value of the unique class from the radio button input.
 4. Run the plugin when your document loads `$('.checkthis').checkthis();`

 ###Example
 ##### Markup
 ```